-"Our thoughts and prayers must be joined with action; we can and must do more to prevent such attacks."
+"Our thoughts and prayers must be joined with action, we can and must do more to prevent such attacks." - Cardinal Sean O'Malley, Boston level.
+Please pray for an end to gun violence, and read below for some general principles that should ground our activities, both publically and personally, to root out the causes of violence:

-Cardinal Scan O'Malley, Boston
+ACTION

 If we are serious about confronting gun violence, then, our efforts must go deeper than purely political ones.
-Increasing and improving gun regulations will be important, of course, but we also must confront violence on an interpersonal level.
-In light of this, below are some general principles that should ground our activities, both publically and personally, to root out the causes of violence:
+Increasing and improving gun regulations will be important, of course, but we also must confront violence on an interpersonal